Manage Code Defender policy rules

 • Archive rule: Deactivate the policy rule on your application and move it to the Archive tab.
 When you activate, you must also select a rule priority.

-• View/edit rule structure: Make revisions to the rule.
+• Open edit mode: Make revisions to the rule.

 • Duplicate rule: Make a copy of the rule.